Where to Buy

 GBM Assessment (Score: 9.5/10)

-Written between 1265 and 1274, the Summa Theologica includes the celebrated Five Ways, Aquinas's arguments for the existence of God.
+Penned between 1265 and 1274, the Summa Theologica includes the celebrated Five Ways, Aquinas's arguments for the existence of God.
 The Thomistic tradition it inaugurated was declared the official philosophy of the Catholic Church by Pope Leo XIII in 1879.
-Its articulation of natural law and just war theory has influenced legal and ethical thought far beyond the Catholic world, and it remains a core text in seminaries and philosophy departments.
+Its articulation of natural law and just war theory has influenced legal and ethical thought far beyond the Catholic world, and it.

 The High & Late Middle Ages, c.
 1274-1440